Aviva Equity Release Review

 What Are Aviva’s Qualification Criteria?

-Aviva’s qualification criteria are based on your age, and your property’s value, type, and location.19
+Aviva’s qualification criteria are based on age, property value, type, and location.19

 To qualify for an Aviva lifetime mortgage, you need to: